Orax101/EthereumQuiz-Site/README.md

 - **Multiple choice questions:** The app includes a variety of multiple choice questions that test users' knowledge of Ethereum and blockchain technology.
 - **Rewards system:**  Users can earn rewards in the form of Ether for correctly answering questions.Upon completion of the quiz, users have the option to withdraw their earned rewards through the implementation of a withdrawal process.
 The rewards are then transferred to the user's designated wallet, providing a secure and efficient experience.

+## Credits
+The gaming format of this app was inspired by trickJs kbc-quiz-app (https://github.com/trickjsprogram/kbc-quiz-app) Its Components and "who wants to be a millionaire" style of gaming was used.

 ## How The Game Works:

 - To start, connect to your wallet to play the game.
 If the connection is successful, you will receive a prompt confirming the connection.